 Study Abroad Program Overview

 Experience life in two vibrant cities and countries on the same program!
-Earn UC credit for an academic semester spent half in London and half in Paris.
-Choose an elective course at each site in addition to a city immersion course and participate in an Internship plus Workforce Course in your second city.
-The internship begins near the end of your courses and continues full-time through the rest of the semester.
+Earn UC credit for an academic semester spent half in Paris and half in London.
+Choose an elective course at each site in addition to a city immersion course and participate in an Internship plus Workforce Course in London.
+The full-time internship takes place during the last five to six weeks of the semester.

-Eurostar train transportation from the first half of the program to the second half of the program will be provided, including to and from the housing to the train.
+The Semester with Internship Program starts in Paris, then moves to London.
+Eurostar train transportation from Paris to the second half of the program in London will be provided, including transporation to and from student housing to the train.

 This program offers one of the few opportunities for sophomores to participate in a UCEAP option.

-UCEAP and ACCENT will provide a thorough orientation when you arrive in your first city, and again when you move to your second city.
+UCEAP and ACCENT will provide a thorough orientation when you arrive in Paris, and again when you move to London.

 - Meet and bond with other students